 Utilizing a 3PAO accreditation provides expert oversight to mitigate the risk of protests for states.

-3. Budget & Resource Allocation Prevent Verification.
+3. Budget and Resource Allocation Prevent Verification.

-Rather than create 50 unique verification methods, there could be potential for states to find cost savings and efficiencies by working together through a consortium which could leverage 3PAO’s that can validate providers and acceptance of those credentials by partner states.
+Rather than create 50 unique verification methods, there could be potential for states to find cost savings and efficiencies by working together through a consortium which could leverage 3PAOs that can validate providers and acceptance of those credentials by partner states.

 Our team is available to assist states and state organizations as they work to find the most efficient process for ensuring NIST compliance and a safer cyber environment for all.
+Contact us to learn more about how our cybersecurity experts can help your organization.